raspberrypilearning/astro-pi-guide/sensors/pressure.md

 # Pressure

-The Astro Pi HAT features a number of sensors, including a pressure sensor.
+The Sense HAT features a number of sensors, including a pressure sensor.

 ## What is pressure and how can it be measured?